 RELATED: Stacey Solomon shares clever sleep tricks for son Rex - and they're parenting must-haves

-Mrs Hinch has a set of the chunkier ones for her son.
+Mrs Hinch has a set of the chunkier baby cutlery for her son.
 Her verdict: "Ronnie finds them funny if anything but they're fab."
 These ones from Amazon are ergonomically designed for little hands and the bear head 'stopper' prevents babies from putting the spoon or form too far into their mouths.
-The lime green 3-piece ones, loved by Joe Wicks, are a next step up, and even include baby’s first safe knife.
+The lime green 3-piece ones, loved by Joe Wicks, are the next step up, and even include baby’s first safe knife.

 Ice Lolly molds

-Homemade ice lollies are a great way to get babies going with solids – you can make them with juices, purees, fruit, yogurt and other healthy ingredients.
+Homemade ice lollies are a great way to get babies going with solids – you can make them with juices, purees, fruit, yogurt and other healthy ingredients, so a set of reusable ice lolly moulds is a weaning must have.
 Stacey Solomon’s son Rex has a unique way of eating them.
 "The way he dips them in the porridge cracks me up," she says.